 This file photo, taken March 2, 2021, shows ships carrying containers docking at a port in South Korea's southeastern port city of Busan.
 (Yonhap)

-The country's exports, which account for half of the economy, increased 16.6 percent on-year in March to extend their gains for the fifth consecutive month.
-Overseas shipments soared 45.4 percent on-year in the first 20 days of April.
+Exports, which account for half of the South Korean economy, rose 16.6 percent on-year in March to extend their on-year gains for the fifth consecutive month on the back of brisk demand for chips and cars.

 Exports came to $53.8 billion in March, compared with $46.1 billion a year earlier.

 Imports gained 18.8 percent to $49.6 billion, resulting in a trade surplus of $4.17 billion.
 It marked the 11th consecutive month for the country to post a trade surplus.